5 Things You Need to Understand About Cloud Security

 You need to encrypt both data at rest and data in motion

 In a cloud environment, threats to data confidentiality come from all directions.
 They exist while data is at rest in your CSPs storage devices.
-They also exist while data is traversing between cloud-based servers, between your cloud infrastructure and your in-premise data center, or between your cloud infrastructure and an end user.
+They also exist while data is traversing between cloud-based servers, between your cloud infrastructure and your on-premise data center, or between your cloud infrastructure and an end user.

 For this reason, you need to employ end-to-end encryption at all times if you’re dealing with sensitive data.
-Data-at-rest encryption technologies like file or disk-level encryption will protect your data even if an attacker manages to steal or gain unauthorised access to your CSPs storage devices.
+Data-at-rest encryption technologies like a file or disk-level encryption will protect your data even if an attacker manages to steal or gain unauthorised access to your CSPs storage devices.
 Data-in-motion encryption, on the other hand, like SSL/TLS or SSH will protect your data from network packet sniffing tools and other man-in-the-middle attacks.

 Again, while your CSP may provide both data-at-rest and data-in-motion encryption functions, it’s mostly up to you to use them.

 One size doesn’t necessarily fit all